Atrika10/Redux/Redux.md

 `slice is a small portion of redux store.We create multiple slices inside our redux store.`

+`Slice is respnsible for tracking initial state of the store as well as all of our reducers are collected here`

 #### Why do we need `Slice` ?

 - to keep data seperate, make a logical partitions.
 - Example :
     - If we want to add cart data into our redux store we'll create a seperate slice for cart data.